 Alternate Guitar Tunings

-Once you have a good idea of how to tune a guitar, it can be lots of fun to experiment with alternate guitar tunings.
+Once you have a good grasp of standard guitar tuning, it can be a lot of fun to experiment with alternate guitar tunings.
 There are hundreds of possible alternate tunings for the guitar, but two of the most common alternate tunings are Drop D and Open G.

 Tuning your guitar to Drop D is pretty simple.
-Start with your guitar in standard tuning, and just tune your sixth string down a full step from E to D. Famous songs in Drop D tuning include the Beatles’ “Dear Prudence”, Foo Fighters’ “Everlong”, and Neil Young’s “Harvest Moon”.
+Start with your guitar in standard tuning, and just tune your sixth string down a full step from E to D. You can also tune down the E string until it matches the same pitch as the D string, but an octave lower.

-Open G Tuning
+How to Do Open G Tuning